SjnExe/AntiCheats/Dev/tasks/completed.md

     *   "Clear Chat" button: Implemented a button that allows admins to clear chat for all players after a confirmation prompt.
 (Completed)
     *   "Lag Clear" button: Implemented a button that allows admins to remove all dropped item entities from all standard dimensions (Overworld, Nether, End) after a confirmation prompt.
 Reports the number of items cleared.
 (Completed)

-## Persistent Admin Action Logging & UI Viewer (Task Completion Date: 2024-07-31)
+## Persistent Admin Action Logging & UI Viewer (Task Completion Date)

 **Original Task Description (from ongoing.md, merged from todo.md):**
 Implement Persistent Logging & UI Viewer for Admin Actions (Ban, Mute, Kick): Log actions with details (admin, target, reason, duration, timestamp) and create a UI to view these logs.